Skip to content Skip to footer

 Weather

-Gaborone typically has a subtropical climate with hot summers and mild winters.
-Summer temperatures can reach up to 35°C (95°F) with occasional thunderstorms.
-Winters are dry and pleasant, with temperatures around 20°C (68°F).
-Humidity levels are generally low in the region.
+Gaborone experiences a subtropical climate with hot summers and mild winters.
+Summer temperatures can reach up to 35°C (95°F) with occasional thunderstorms, while winter temperatures average around 25°C (77°F).
+Rainfall is highest from December to February.
+Humidity levels vary but can be quite high during the rainy season.
+Air quality is generally good.

 Language